-W. B. AMMUNDSEN
+W. B. Ammundsen

-Christian education and Christian schools are the product of the mind of God.
+CHRISTIAN education and Christian schools are the product of the mind of God.
 God was the first teacher and taught our first parents in the Garden of Eden.
 It has always been the plan of God that His people should be distinct and separate in every way from the world.
 The Scripture says that "the foundation of God standeth sure."
-I believe this applies to the principles of Education as well as to the doctrinal truths that we believe are taught in the Bible.
+I believe this applies to the principles of Education as well as to the doctrinal truths that we believe are taught in rolled in some course of study." the Bible.

 The Philippine Junior College, was established on this foundation and built up according to the plan of God; and we are grateful for the protecting and prospering hand of God that has been in evidence from its beginning.
-In spite of man's frailties God has blessed the efforts of those placed at the head of this institution, and today we are building upon the well laid foundation.
+In spite of man's frailties God has blessed the efforts of those placed at the head of this institution, and today we are build-ing upon the well laid foundation.